Generic Name: Betrixaban (be TRIX a ban)

 What are some things I need to know or do while I take Bevyxxa?

 - Tell all of your health care providers that you take Bevyxxa (betrixaban).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Do not run out of Bevyxxa (betrixaban).

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

-- Very bad and sometimes deadly bleeding problems have happened with Bevyxxa (betrixaban).
-Talk with the doctor.
+- Severe and sometimes deadly bleeding problems have happened with Bevyxxa (betrixaban).

 - If you fall or hurt yourself, or if you hit your head, call your doctor right away.
 Talk with your doctor even if you feel fine.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.